Ntopo1/Network-Configuration---CCNA-Recap/README.md

 switchport access vlan 99
 ```
 <br />
 <align="left"> Office B does not have a Wi-Fi Vlan because LWAPs only need access to the Management VLAN.
-They will tunnel information to the WLC in office A, then the traffice will be assigned to VLAN 40.
+They will tunnel information to the WLC in office A, then the traffic will be assigned to VLAN 40.
 So the ports to the LWAPs can be configured as access ports, not trunks.
 The 'interface f0/1' command enters interface configuration mode. 'switchport mode access' makes this port an access port. 'switchport nonegotiate' disables Dynamic Trunking Protocol (DTP), although it's redundant because when an interface becomes an access port no more DTP messages will be sent from the interface.
-Enter the above commands on both ASW-A1 in office A and ASW-B1 in Office B
+Enter the above commands on both ASW-A1 in Office A and ASW-B1 in Office B

 ASW-A2, ASW-A3 and ASW-B2
   ```